-After wringing the clothes out by hand, they pegged them onto the clothesline! (there was no mangle for the poor Salfordians, it appears)!&
+After wringing the clothes out by hand, they pegged them onto the clothesline!
+Tthere was no mangle for the poor Salfordians, it appears)!

 Under Mrs Brown’s watchful eye, the kids also got to clean a doorstep and beat a rug – Syd particularly enjoyed the latter!

-The museum (and Lark Hill Place) are free to enter, but there is a donation box.
-We paid £2 per child to join in with Mrs Brown’s Laundry Day but it was worth every penny.
+The museum (and street) are free to enter, but there is a donation box.
+We paid £2 per child to join in with Mrs Brown’s Laundry Day, and it was worth every penny.
 The museum has a fabulous cafe and gift shop, so make sure you take some pennies with you!
 To find out more about Salford Museum and Art Gallery, check their website.
 We had a fantastic day and will definitely be back very soon!